puzrin/reflow_micro/README.md

 ## Description

-This device is targeted for hobby, when you need to assemble PCBs from time to time.
-It may be not as featured as professional equipment, but it's very compact and covers most of hobby needs.
+This table is meant for hobbyists who assemble PCBs from time to time.
+It may not be as feature-packed as professional gear, but it's compact and covers most hobby needs.

 Key points:

-- Very small, don't occupy much space when not used.
+- Very small, doesn't eat much space when not in use.
-- Powered from 100W USB PD charger.
+- Powered from a 100-140 W USB PD charger.
-- Controlled from web browser (desktop and mobile).
+- Controlled from a web browser (desktop and mobile).
-- Working area 70x80 mm, with temperature deviation of surface < 10°C on max power.
+- 80x70 mm working area.
-- Components cost < 50$.
+- Components cost under $50.
-- Up to 350°C heating temperature, for long period and without fan.
-- You can easily define any heating profile you wish.
+- Simple heating profile management.

 Use cases:

-- Reflow soldering with Sn42bi58 (138°C) / SnPb (183°C) paste.
+- Reflow soldering with Sn42Bi58 (138°C) paste using the PCB-based head.
-- Reflow soldering with Pb free (217°C) soldering paste.
-- Pre-heat table (130-150°C), for soldering with air gun.
+- Pre-heating (130-150°C) for hot air work.
-- Other needs (drying, paint baking, and others)

-Due passive cool down, cooling speed on reflow may be slower than desired.
-But that's acceptable trade-off for compact size.
+- Up to 300°C with the MCH-based head.
+- Other tinkering, like drying parts or baking paint.

+This project isn't unique on the market, but the feature balance is tuned to be fun for hobby use and learning.
+The goal is to show that building modern electronics at home is totally doable, even for beginners.